-Less expensive filters may seem like a good deal but when you calculate in how many gallons they can effectively filter, the more expensive models are often a better deal in the long term.
+Less expensive filters may seem like a good deal but when you calculate how many gallons they can effectively filter, the more expensive water purifier models are often a better deal in the long term.
 Save a little money and get the best you can afford.

 How Many People?

-Family size is key to choosing what filters or filter will actually meet your needs.
+Family size is key to choosing what filtration system will actually meet your needs.
 Short term you can get by with about any filter if you have to but using a little pump filter, for a family of 4 or more, is going to get cumbersome pretty quickly.
 Having a variety of filters is often the best choice.

-Most common filter brands have replacements that can be ordered on Amazon with ease.
+Most common filter brands have replacements that can be ordered with ease.
 Buying an odd brand or a pump that has really expensive filters might not be the best idea.

 Some filters make claims about how long they last but I say if it sounds too good to be true or the price reflects that, then watch out.

-As a prepper I have a hard time trusting some products made in foreign locations.
-There have been far too many reports of shoddy workmanship as well as outright putting harmful substances in manufactured goods or foods.
+As a prepper, I have a hard time trusting some products made in foreign locations.
+There have been far too many reports of shoddy workmanship as well as outright putting harmful chemicals in manufactured goods or foods.

-Water is your first line of survival.
+Clean water is your first line of survival.
 Do you want to trust your first line of survival to a country with quality control issues?
 I don’t think it is worth it to save a few dollars.
-For water filters look to USA, Swiss, Canada, Germany, etc.
+If you want products you can trust, look for water filters made in USA, Swiss, Canada, and Germany.